 objects control attributes such as sample time and simulation start

 When you store configuration sets in a data dictionary, you use configuration references to access the configuration sets.
 Models that are linked to a dictionary resolve configuration references to configuration sets in the dictionary.
-For more information about configuration references, see About Configuration References.
+For more information about configuration references, see Share a Configuration with Multiple Models.

 This section can also store variant configuration objects, which